The Cultured Foodie : Walking Tour of Vieux Lyon

 Recently renovated inside and out, St. Jean’s Cathedral is a natural place to begin any walking tour of the neighborhood.
-On the audioguide, Clémence will tell you about her favorite details in the façade as well as the interior of this historic cathedral.
+Have a look at the 320 square medallions carved on the façade.

 Perhaps one of the most unique and well-known architectural aspects of the Vieux Lyon, are the traboules (passages) that connect the parallel streets and invite us to take a peek at the interior courtyards of the historic buildings around us.
-Clémence will tell you how to find two of these famous passages in the audiotour and you can compare the architectural details of the two as you listen.
+Find a map of these secret passageways.

-As you go between the two traboules Clémence suggests, you’ll come upon one of my very favorite places in Lyon: La Boulangerie du Palais.
+As you go between two traboules, you’ll come upon one of our very favorite places in Lyon: La Boulangerie du Palais.
 This postage-stamp sized bakery often has a line trailing out the door because everyone wants to get one of their famous brioches aux pralines!
 You’ll see this distinctive pink specialty all over the shops and bakeries in the neighborhood, which, contrary to appearances is only pink in color, not in taste.
 At La Boulangerie du Palais, a mix of caramelized nuts is gently folded into the succulent, fluffy crumb of a perfect French brioche.
-Trust me, it’s worth the wait!
+Trust us, it’s worth the wait !
 You can also find delicious pralines at Pralus or Saint Jean Délices.

 Rue des Trois Maries

 As you walk through Vieux Lyon, you’ll realize that rue St. Jean and rue du Boeuf are the main arteries of the neighborhood.
-Clémence invites us to go off the beaten track and soak up the Renaissance archtecture on rue des Trois Maries, where eveything feels much more calm.
-As you pass through Place de La Baleine, you’ll come across my personal favorite ice cream shop: Terre Adélice.
+We invite you to go off the beaten track and soak up the Renaissance archtecture on rue des Trois Maries, where eveything feels much more calm.
+As you pass through Place de La Baleine, you’ll come across our favorite ice cream shop: Terre Adélice.
 Their list of flavors will make your head spin and its always a struggle for me to decide: a scoop of Valrhona dark chocolate sorbet and sweet creamy chestnut ice cream made from chestnuts sourced just beyond Lyon….
 Local ingredients, many organic, and ingredible flavors!
 You’ll be finding excuses to come back throughout your whole trip to Lyon.

 Rue Lainerie / Juiverie

-Clémence will take you to see an amazing spiral staircase, tucked away in a Renaissance courtyard off of rue Lainerie, take your time to marvel at this beauty!
-Then she’ll guide you to rue Juiverie where you can visit the courtyard of Philibert de l’Orme on your own, you’ll see that texts already provided on site to point out the architectural details of this special place.
-Clémence then will guide you to some cheeky sculptures just next door… At this point, You’ll be just a block or two away from one of my favorite wine bars in the area: Daughter Wine Bar.
-A charming, tucked-away place facing the Saône, they specialize in vins naturels (natural wines made without sulfates) and have great bottles and wine by the glass, not to mention all the delicious things to try on their ever-changing, seasonally-influenced menu.
-To top it off, friendly service, great advice, and a relaxed yet hip décor.
+After Place du Change, we will take you to see an amazing spiral staircase, tucked away in a Renaissance courtyard at 10 rue Lainerie, take your time to marvel at this beauty!
+Then we’ll guide you to rue Juiverie where you can visit the courtyard of Philibert Delorme on your own (n°8), you’ll see that texts on site point out the architectural details of this special place.

 St. Paul and beyond